eurozulu/commandgo/README.md

 Methods can be hidden using a preceeding dash.
 `    cmds := mainline.Commands{
-"userinfo, ui":             MyArgs{},
-"-serverinfo, si, svr":     MyArgs{},
+"user":       MyArgs.UserInfo,
+"ui":             MyArgs.UserInfo,
+"server":         MyArgsServerInfo,
-"-nevercalled"              MyArgs{}, }
+"si":             MyArgsServerInfo, }
 `
-In this example, serverinfo command is hidden.
-Only 'si' and 'svr' can be called to call that method.
+In this example, both user and server commands can also be called using ui, si commands respectively.
-The 'nevercalled' method is never called.
-As it is hidden with no alias, no mapping exists and the method is ignored.

-Using aliases, care must be taken to avoid clashes of command keys.
-All keys and aliases must be unique.
-A run time error is thrown if duplicate keys are found.

 #### Unnamed arguments